Fengon 580: 580 Pro

-The Fengguang 580 Pro is the upmarket variant of the 580, initially only available on the Chinese market.
+The Fengon 580 Pro is the upmarket variant of the 580, initially only available on the Chinese market.
 It was first showcased at the 2019 Shanghai Auto Show and went on sale to the public in China on 31 July 2019.
 The 580 Pro features a different front and rear fascia and is mated with a 6-speed automatic transmission.

 The 580 Pro was also sold in Pakistan since 2020 as the DFSK Glory 580 Pro and is locally assembled in Lahore from knock-down kits.

-Glory i-Auto
+DFSK Glory i-Auto

 The DFSK Glory i-Auto is the flagship variant of the 580.
 It was first unveiled in Indonesia at the 27th Gaikindo Indonesia International Auto Show in July 2019 as a prototype model, based on the Chinese-marketed facelifted 580 that was launched in 2018.
 In March 2020, DFSK previewed the final production version of the Glory i-Auto which now sports the front fascia from the Chinese-market 580 Pro.
 It was launched in Indonesia on 22 July 2020 as the replacement of the Glory 580.
-The Glory i-Auto was also sold in Thailand since 1 September 2021 with units sourced from Indonesia.
+The Glory i-Auto was also sold in Brunei since 26 November 2020, and in Thailand since 1 September 2021 with units sourced from Indonesia.

 Unlike the standard 580, the Glory i-Auto features a voice command system named i-Talk, the system is currently only supports in English language.

-Second generation (New Fengon 580; 2021)
+Second generation (2021)

-The second generation Fengon 580 was launched while the first generation was still offered.
-Both generations of the 580 were sold alongside each other, with the second generation models being sold as the New 580, and the first generation being sold as a more affordable special edition model called the Red Star Edition.
-The second generation 580 dashboard is equipped with a dual-screen design, with a 12.3-inch wide interconnected intelligent control screen and a 7-inch full LCD dashboard.
-The updated model is available as a 2+2+2 setup 6-seater design, with the second row of seats equipped with 8-way electric adjustment, heating, ventilation, and sleeping headrest functions.
+The second generation Fengon 580 was launched in the Chinese domestic market, while the first generation model will continue to be produced as an option.
+Both generations of the 580 are sold alongside each other, with the second generation models marketed as the New 580, and the first generation model offered as a more affordable special edition known as the Red Star Edition.
+The second generation 580 features a dual-screen dashboard, consisting of a 12.3-inch interconnected intelligent control screen and a 7-inch full LCD display.
+The updated model is available with a 2+2+2 seating arrangement, accommodating six passengers, and includes an eight-way electric adjustment system, heating, ventilation, and a sleeping headrest in the second row of seats.